 Then, at 11AM (two hours after Magic Kingdom opens for the day, we’ll assume it opened at 9AM that day), you could get ANOTHER Genie+ Lightning Lane for a ride like Big Thunder Mountain Railroad.

 If you’re ever in doubt, you can check the Genie+ section in the My Disney Experience app and it will tell you if you’re too early to make that second selection.
-It will also advise you as to when you can make your next selection.
+In the Tip Board, there is now a banner that tells you when you can book your next Genie+ reservation.
 The key here is to remember that if you make that first Genie+ selection before the park opens, the 120 rule starts counting after the park opens.

 That’s how to use the TRUE 120-minute rule!
 Want to know more about Genie?
 Check out our links below: